 -

-Integrations with tools like Jira, Slack, GitHub, and other issue trackers
+Integrations with Jira, Slack, GitHub, and other issue trackers

 Luciq Pros

-- Helpful for product, QA, and engineering collaboration
+- Strong fit for product and engineering collaboration on mobile issues

 Luciq Cons

-- Not designed for large-scale structured surveys like NPS or CSAT
+- Not designed for structured NPS or CSAT programs at scale; requires a separate survey tool for that use case

 Luciq Pricing